 What’s the impact?
 Of course, we are wasting water.
 A glass here and there from millions of consumers adds up, especially with a heap of ice going out with it.
 But the negative effects don’t end there.
 When a batch of ice gets thrown out, the freezer must consume electricity to make a fresh batch.

 These negative impacts are amplified when the water doesn’t improve.
-We keep dumping out glasses, emptying ice trays, and replacing their contents, convinced that the next batch will restore the quality flavor.
+We keep dumping out glasses, emptying ice trays, and replacing their contents.
+All in hopes the next batch will restore the quality flavor.

 Hard water is also damaging to appliances and can shorten their lives, generating bulky and potentially hazardous solid waste.